 In partnership with Maranatha Services the MES Gqeberha (former Port Elizabeth) branch was established in 2008.
 During 2009 MES PE and Maranatha Services decided that the community would be best served by keeping their identities separate, each focussing on their own unique, respective strengths.

-MES purchased the Diocese Building on 1 Hiles street, Korsten (PE Shelter) in June 2008 with bridging finance provided by the Christian Development Trust (CDT).
+MES purchased the Diocese Building on 1 Hiles street, Korsten (Gqeberha Shelter) in June 2008 with bridging finance provided by the Christian Development Trust (CDT).
 In December 2011, MES PE was awarded a capital subsidy to finance the purchase and renovation of the shelter facility by the Eastern Cape Housing Department.
 The subsidy agreement was to provide a 120 bed shelter facility for vulnerable and homeless individuals.
 The bridging finance loan from CDT for the purchase was settled with the first deposit that was received in March 2012.

 MES Gqeberha’s Historical Timeline: